 Pediatric Patients in the Emergency Department

 Each year, Saskatchewan's General Emergency Departments see 85% of our province's ill and injured children.
-Our goal is to ensure these tiny patients receive evidence-based, high-quality, safe care in every emergency department visit.
+Our goal is to ensure these tiny patients receive evidence-based, high-quality, safe care during every emergency department visit.

 Education